-START-PROF has a special module START-ELEMENTS that allows to check wall thickness or allowable pressure for pipes, bends, tees, reducers, caps, flanges.
+START-PROF has a special module START-ELEMENTS that allows checking of wall thickness or allowable pressure for pipes, bends, tees, reducers, caps, and flanges.
 Also before piping analysis START-PROF checks the wall thickness of all pipes and fittings to satisfy pressure requirements for all operating modes.

 Pipe Stability (Buckling) Analysis:

 START-PROF has no problems with Iterative convergence.
-There’s no settings that user must change to achieve convergence.
+There are no settings that the user must change to achieve convergence.
 Everything is done automatically.